Ford Fairlane (Americas): Fourth generation (1962–1965)

 Ford saw the problem and introduced two pillarless hardtop coupes for 1963, in Fairlane 500 and Sports Coupe trim.
 For 1963 and later Sports Coupe models, the center console, which had come from the Falcon parts bin for 1962, was changed to be similar to that of the Galaxie.
 Sports Coupe models got a floor-mounted shift lever for the center console when Cruise-O-Matic or 4-speed manual transmissions were specified; however when the two-speed Fordomatic was ordered, the shift lever was installed on the steering column (and the console was the same without the shifter).
 Front-end styling for the 1963 models mimicked the big Galaxie models, but the rear end retained the small tailfins and "pieplate" tail lamp styling cues.
 The Squire wagon (a fake woodie) was available for 1963 only, including one model with front bucket seats.
 The "Swing-Away" steering wheel became an option in 1964.

 The 1964 and 1965, Fairlane ranges consisted of similar body styles: base Fairlane and Fairlane 500 two-door coupes and four-door sedans, and Fairlane 500 and Sports Coupe two-door hardtops.
 As in 1963, the Sports Coupe got its own standard "spinner" wheel covers and extra exterior brightwork.
 Large "Sports Coupe" scripts graced the "C" pillars.
 The Fairlane Squire wagon was dropped, but the standard station wagon was continued.
 The 221 V8 was dropped after 1963, leaving the six as the base engine and the 260 as the base V8.
 The "K-code" 271-horsepower 289 V8 continued into 1964, gaining dual exhausts, while a 195 hp version of the 289 with a two-barrel carburetor and hydraulic lifters was introduced.
 The two-speed Fordomatic continued as the automatic transmission choice for the 260 in 1964, while 289 V8s got the three-speed Cruise-O-Matic transmission option.
 All 1965 models featured 14 in wheels as standard, in place of the earlier 13 in wheels, and Fordomatic was finally phased out, leaving the Cruise-O-Matic as the only automatic available for the Fairlane.
 The 260 was also dropped after 1964, leaving the two-barrel 289 as the base V8.
 Styling-wise, in 1964, a new grille and headlight bezels were introduced, the tail fins were dropped, some chrome decorating on the side was changed, and the shape of the trunk lid changed.
 Styling features for 1965 included body-color headlight bezels for the deluxe models and rectangular taillight lenses, a return to the 1962-1963 trunk lid, along with less chrome on the body and a small standup hood ornament.

 Australian and New Zealand models had longer cut-outs in the rear bumper to accommodate their license plates.

+Australian models had the "reverse light" tail light which was used for an amber rear turn signal.